 To overcome procrastination, you just have to start.
 The key is taking initiative.
 If you don’t start, then you won’t overcome.
 If you can’t overcome, then your cycle of procrastination will be stuck on repeat.

-It is possible to prioritize and overcome procrastination.
+It is possible to prioritize and conquer procrastination.
 Make a plan, set a goal, reward yourself for obtaining that goal, and then repeat.